scicluna/proxichat/README.md

 ## License
 Proxichat is open-source and is licensed under the MIT License.

-For any further questions, you can reach out to the creator directly.
+For any further questions, you can reach out to the me directly.
 Happy coding!